facebook/docusaurus/website/docs/migration/migration-manual.md

 ### Sidebar {#sidebar}

-In previous version, nested sidebar category is not allowed and sidebar category can only contain doc id.
+In previous version, nested sidebar category is not allowed and sidebar category can only contain doc ID.
 However, v2 allows infinite nested sidebar and we have many types of [Sidebar Item](../guides/docs/sidebar/items.md) other than document.

 You'll have to migrate your sidebar if it contains category type.
 Rename `subcategory` to `category` and `ids` to `items`.